BA in International Studies

 This interdisciplinary program is administered by the Department of Political Science and is designed for:

+a.
 Those who hope to qualify for recruitment by the U.S. Department of State, the U.S. Information Agency, the U.S. Department of Commerce, other U.S. Government agencies engaged in international operations, or agencies of the United Nations or other international organizations.
 Preparation for the Peace Corps should include an international studies major, a skills major, and proficiency in a foreign language.
 The International Studies program provides a strong background for students who expect to obtain the Master of Arts (M.A.) degree in international relations offered by the Graduate School of Baylor University.

-Those who contemplate missionary service, with such organizations as the International Justice Mission, Catholic Relief Services, or missionary service through church sponsorship.
+b.
+Those who contemplate missionary service.
 This program is designed to introduce the prospective missionary to cross-cultural political, economic, and social relations.

-Those who plan on teaching careers in international education (overseas teaching or domestic teaching of international affairs).
+f.
+Those who plan teaching careers in international education (overseas teaching or domestic teaching of international affairs).